 If you aren’t dealing with a spider infestation, you don’t necessarily have to learn how to kill spiders in some strange and unique way.
 A good old-fashioned squashing with your shoe will do, as will a rolled-up newspaper or magazine.
 If you don’t want to smear the wall – or prefer to spare the spider’s life – place a jar over the spider and then slip a piece of paper between the jar’s opening and the wall, counter, etc. This seals the spider in.
 Keeping the paper in place, flip the jar over so the spider is at the bottom, then walk him outside and set him free.
 Just make sure your home’s points of entry are sealed off or you may find that he liked the hearty meals and gentle checkout service your establishment provided and will be back to visit soon.

 If this seems like a lot of work, it’s because it is.
 Spider control and management is not a quick fix.
 It’s an ongoing effort, especially with spider infestations.
 Take the easy way out and call Terminix®.
-Not only do we know how to get rid of spiders, we provide you with a free pest estimate, backed by more than 85 years of experience and come with a money back guarantee*.
+Not only do we know how to get rid of spiders, we are backed by more than 90 years of experience and come with a money back guarantee*.